CuriosityLabTAU/SSP-and-Learning-in-Nonverbal-Interaction-/README.md

 2. **questionnaires-analysis:** contains all the code for analysing of the 4 questionnaires: NARS, GOODSPEED, AQ and SCS
 3. **annotations-editor:** contains all the code for the annotation of the videos (recording of the experiment)

-This project was done by:
+Contact information:
-Julia Schatz Juliaschatz90@gmail.com
+- Elina Visoki elinavis@gmail.com
-Elina Visoki elinavis@gmail.com
+- Julia Schatz Juliaschatz90@gmail.com